 How to Train a Cat to Do Tricks

 Training your cat is not that much different from training a dog.
 You need to choose a vocal command or a word that you use to ask for the trick.
-One word is ideal, but two words in necessary for some commands, like high-five.
+One word is ideal, but two words can be necessary for some commands, like high-five.

 A visual cue, like a hand motion, can complement cat training techniques.
 Try to use hand signals that suggest the desired movement.
-Use your hand to guide your cat, without touching them.
+You can also use your hand to guide your cat, without touching them.
 You'll see a few easy examples later in this blog.

-Cats that aren't food motivated may struggle with training.
-If your cat isn't interested in food, then you will need to choose a different reward system, like a gentle neck scratch or a favourite toy.
+The right reward will keep your cat interested and can speed up the training process.
+Cats that aren't food-motivated may struggle with training.
+If your cat isn't interested in food or treats, then you will need to choose a different reward system, like a gentle neck scratch or a favourite toy.

 10 Cool Cat Tricks to Teach Your Cat